lanl/benchmarks/microbenchmarks/mdtest/README.XROADS.md

 The Offeror shall run the following tests:

-* creating, statting, and removing at least 1,048,576 files in a single directory
+* creating, statting, and removing at least 1,048,576 files in a single directory.
 * creating, statting, and removing at least 1,048,576 files in separate directories (one directory per MPI process)
 * creating, statting, and removing one file by multiple MPI processes